RitvikN18/Real-Time-Emotion-Analysis/README.md

 5. opencv

 # Note:
-This file doesn't run on Apple Mac systems, because of privacy from foreign programs.
+This file doesn't run on Apple Mac systems, because of their privacy.